Is SQL Fast Enough for Tick Data?

 • Distributed Query Processing

-Reprinted with permission.
-Please use the following link to activate the download.
+Please use the following link to open the article.